mattermost/mattermost-plugin-jira/README.md

 This sends all comment notifications to a Mattermost channel, including public and private comments, so be cautious of which channel you send these notifications to.

+## .6 Troubleshooting

+**Note**: If you experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to false in **System Console > Plugins > Jira**.
+This setting does not affect Jira webhook notifications.
+After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.

+### Jira/Mattermost user connections
+You must be signed into MM on the same browser you are using to sign into Jira during `connect`

+The domain you are signed into MM with on that browser must match the SiteURL in config.json

+## 7. Help

+For Mattermost customers - please open a support case.
+For Questions, Suggestions and Help - please find us on our forum at https://forum.mattermost.org/c/plugins To Contribute to the project see https://www.mattermost.org/contribute-to-mattermost/